Research Postgraduate Degree Programme (MPhil and PhD)

 (2) A minimum overall band of 6 with no subtest lower than 5.5 in the International English Language Testing System (IELTS) taken within a two-year period.

-Additional Requirements by the Centre
+Additional Requirements of the Centre of Buddhist Studies

-(2) an equivalent qualification from another institution.
+(1) A Master of Buddhist Studies(MBS) with Distinction from CBS; or an equivalent qualification from another institution.

-3. In the case of textual studies, proficiency in the scriptural language(s) involved is a prerequisite.
+(3) Demonstrable proficiency in the language(s) related to the research topic of the candidate.
+In the case of textual and doctrinal studies, proficiency in the scriptural language(s) involved is a prerequisite.
 Specific language training may also be required in certain other areas of research.

+All applicants are expected to submit a detailed research proposal which should typically contain the title of the proposed research, an introduction to their topic, a literature review section, and pertinent bibliography of no more than 2,000 words as a single supporting document through the Online Application System.
 Applications should be submitted to the Graduate School via the Online Application System.
-Supporting documents need to be uploaded by applicants before deadline.
+Supporting documents need to be uploaded by applicants before the deadline.
 For admission details, please visit here.

 General Coursework Requirement

 In addition to a traditional one-to-one mode of supervision, the incorporation of coursework into the MPhil/PhD programmes serves to provide a form of structured supervision.
 The general coursework requirements by the Graduate School are available at the Graduate School website.